aidanduffy68-prog/ABC/docs/ORACLE_POSITIONING_FRAMEWORK.md

 - **Dispute resolution** — Objective truth layer for intelligence conflicts
 - **Instant consensus** — <500ms compilation vs. 14+ days traditional

+> **Note:** We're NOT building a "government chain."
+ABC is **chain-agnostic** — agencies can use Bitcoin, Ethereum, Polygon, or any supported blockchain.
+We focus on the oracle (verification), not blockchain infrastructure.

 ## The Oracle Comparison

 | Platform | Oracle | Problem | Solution | Mechanism | Trust |